Drama and Art in Education

 • Improves Academic Performance: As students are able to learn better with engaging artistic learning methods, the role of art in education is also to improve academic performance.

-• Collaboration: Similar to accountability, arts help children learn the essence of collaboration in every art form whether it is performing arts, working individually or supporting the talents of other children.
+• Collaboration: Similar to accountability, the arts help children learn the essence of collaboration in every art form, whether it is performing arts, working individually, or supporting the talents of other children.

 • Decision Making: As children get busy in different artistic activities, they need to think on their feet whether it is playing a character in a play, drawing or sketching something or even creating a story, their decision-making and critical thinking skills are thus boosted.